-Tablet mode is a new function that should turn on automatically (if desired) when you detach a tablet from its base or dock.
-The Start menu then switches to full screen, along with Windows Store apps and settings.
-It is also important to note that the Desktop is no longer available in tablet mode.
+Switching between Tablet mode and Desktop mode on Windows 10 is a straightforward process.
+Tablet mode is a new function that automatically turns on (if desired) when you detach a tablet from its base or dock.
+Once activated, the Start menu switches to full screen, and all Windows Store apps and settings also switch to full screen.
+However, it is important to note that the Desktop is no longer available in tablet mode.

-In tablet mode, all applications (including the Start menu) run in full screen, providing a more user-friendly experience.
-If you have a 2-in-1 tablet, Windows 10 asks you if you would like to switch to tablet mode when you detach a tablet from its base or dock.
-This tutorial will show you two simple ways to enable/disable tablet mode, toggle between tablet mode and desktop mode in Windows 10.
+In tablet mode, all applications, including the Start menu, run in full screen, providing a more intuitive user experience.
+If you have a 2-in-1 tablet, Windows 10 will prompt you to switch to tablet mode when you detach the tablet from its base or dock.
+In this tutorial, we will outline two simple methods for enabling or disabling tablet mode and toggling between tablet mode and desktop mode on Windows 10.

 How to Turn On / Off Tablet Mode from Action Center?